 - Most countries allow you to apply for visa three months in advance from the day of your arrival.
 Gather all your documents and start with the paperwork.
 Your IDP counsellor will assist you with the required documentation.

 - Apply for your visa well in time.
 Remember, visa processing may take some time.

-- Make arrangements for your health insurance, banking, money transfer and accommodation.
+- Make arrangements for your health insurance and accommodation.

 - It’s almost time to fly to a new country.
 Book your flight tickets beforehand in order to avoid last-minute bookings.
 Also, the later you book, the tickets will get more expensive.

 - Get yourself an international debit/credit card to help you survive during your initial days.